photoprism/photoprism-docs/docs/user-guide/pwa.md

-# Mobile App (PWA) #
+# Mobile App (PWA)

-At the moment, PhotoPrism doesn't have a native mobile app that can be installed through an official app store.
-However, our Progressive Web App (PWA) offers an almost native app-like experience.
+PhotoPrism currently does not include a native app that can be installed through an app store.
+However, there are many [compatible apps](https://www.photoprism.app/partners), and you can conveniently install our Progressive Web App (PWA) on your desktop or home screen for an almost native app-like experience.
-You can conveniently install it on the home screen of all major operating systems and mobile devices.

 ## Installation Requirements